pryv/browser/README.md

 # Pryv Browser

-The Pryv web app, featuring @glance view.
+The Pryv web app, featuring the dashboard view.

 ## Setting up the development environment